-But sometimes, specially with big libraries, while we are developing the recipe, we cannot afford to perform every time these operations.
+But sometimes, especially with big libraries, while we are developing the recipe, we cannot afford to perform these operations every time.

-The following section is the local development flow description based on the Bincrafters community blog.
+The following section describes the local development flow, based on the Bincrafters community blog.

-The local workflow encourages users to do trial-and-error in a local sub-directory relative to their recipe, much like how developers typically test building their projects with other build tools.
+The local workflow encourages users to perform trial-and-error in a local sub-directory relative to their recipe, much like how developers typically test building their projects with other build tools.
 The strategy is to test the conanfile.py methods individually during this phase.